jade-lt/Reco/README.md

 Reco is a working full stack CRUD app for creating, sharing, finding and saving recommendations for books, movies, TV shows and games.

-The app includes registration for new users, login/logout functionality, and protected routes for creating, updating, deleting of saving recommendations, with users needing to be logged in to access these features.
+The app includes registration for new users, login/logout functionality, and protected routes for creating, updating, deleting or saving recommendations, with users needing to be logged in to access these features.

 A full list of all recommendations is available without needing to log in, along with a search feature and lists of recommendations sorted by genre or category.
 Reco's are displayed as cards and are colour-coded based on category eg all movies will display on a card with a blue background and all tv shows display on a green background.